THE KINDERGARTEN PROGRAM

 Belonging and Contributing

-This area focuses on the way in which our youngest students feel connected with one another, their ability to form relationships and be part of a community.
-They will develop an understanding of how others relate to each other and the world around them.
+This area focuses on how our youngest students feel connected with one another, their ability to form relationships and be part of a community.

 This area focuses on helping students develop empathy and understanding for those around them, and to respect the different opinions, experiences, abilities and feelings of others.
 Students learn impulse control, how to regulate their behaviour and that actions have consequences.
 They learn to deal with distractions and gain awareness of their physical and mental health and wellness.